littlefish-foundation/the-vault/B. Project Catalyst/Funded Proposal Tracking/DAOWork Monthly Report 3.md

 And a document to highlight some of that work here: [[DAO Tools Building on Cardano]]

+[[Cogito Protocol]]: A deep dive into Cogito Protocol, an AI driven investment protocol DAOs can use to manage risk.
 [[ISPO - What, Why, How?]]: ISPO is a funding mechanism to be used by DAOs.
 Here we investigate it and see when and where it's useful.
 [[Mercurychat.io]]: A wallet to wallet chat tool you can integrate to your DAOs software in a few lines of code.